2-Definition of Integers solved problems

 Example 5: Which of the following is correctly described?
 The set of the whole number is written as {…, -4, -3,-2, -1,0 }.
 The first option is to set the whole number to less than 4.

-The second option is the set of the whole number of The <= 4.
-The third option is the set of the Integers which is <= 4.
+The second option is the set of whole numbers <= 4.
+The third option is the set of the Integers, which is <= 4.

 The first two options are not valid.
 We are left with I,

 If we select option 4 for >=-4 and Less = 4, it will give us a set of this form extending from 4 to -4.
-Since it is an Integer, it contains both+ve and -ve.
-But our given set is continuous to infinity in the minus numbers.
+Since it is an Integer, it contains both positive and negative.
+However, our given set extends to negative infinity.

 For the next post, the Definition of absolute value, rational numbers, and fractions.